What Happens When You Swallow Eye Drops?

 The Bottom Line

-Over-the-counter eyedrops and decongestant sprays are frequently used to treat upper respiratory congestion and irritated, red eyes.
-When consumed by mouth, they may result in serious toxicity and even death.
+Over-the-counter anti-redness eyedrops are used to treat irritated, red eyes.
+When consumed by mouth, they can result in serious toxicity and even death.

 bottle of eye drops next to pair of glasses